gramineproject/graphene/README.md

    - <https://github.com/01org/linux-sgx>
    - <https://github.com/01org/linux-sgx-driver>

-A Linux driver must be installed before runing Graphene Library OS in enclaves.
+A Linux driver must be installed before running Graphene Library OS in enclaves.
 Simply run the following command to build the driver:

 __** Please make sure the GCC version is either 4 or 5 **__